boschresearch/elias_aifbo/README.md

 It contains simple versions of the data loading/preprocessing/training/submission building blocks of a method for that competition.
 This allows participants a quick way to get to the core method development.
-Note that all of the building blocks might have to be modified to obtain well-performing, robust methods.
+Note that all of the building blocks might have to be modified to obtain well-performing, robust methods, in particular, these aspects are worth improving:
-In particular, more predictor variables and data should be used.
+* take more or all of the covariate variables as predictors (there are hundreds), not just the current few example ones
+* also include the 2024 data from source Zenodo, see `README.md` or competition page for details
+* some timeseries may rather need linear interpolation instead of the forward fill (ffill) that is currently used (reason for the ffill is that, at least for some time series, the recodring is change-triggered).
+* and of course the model and training which lies at the core of the competition, and is currently just a toy example

 For further details see `main.py` where all functions (using PyTorch) as well as a sample execution are gathered and described in more detail.